 - Eligible for disciplinary reassignment pursuant to violation of school district “zero tolerance” policies

 - Involved in misconduct that can be demonstrated as serious, repetitive and/or cumulative

 - Previously remediated at least once by the local school district

-For questions please contact the Coordinator of Social and Emotional Learning - Basilio Salazar at 847-551-8478 or click here to access the District Parent/Guardian Handbook.
+For questions, please contact the Director of Behavioral Supports, Basilio Salazar, at 847-551-8478 or click here to access the District Parent/Guardian Handbook.